edwardtfn/TX-Ultimate-Easy/README.md

 After successful flashing:
 1. Ensure your device and Home Assistant are on the same network
-2. Device should be automatically discovered within a couple of minutes
+2. Device should be automatically discovered within 1-2 minutes
-3. Accept the discovery notification to add device
+3. Accept the discovery notification in Home Assistant to add device
+   Note: If discovery takes longer than 5 minutes, proceed to troubleshooting steps
 4. Device will appear in your Home Assistant Devices dashboard

 #### Troubleshooting Integration